 This is a significant improvement over a network where all communications are allowed.
-Only traffic that is trusted and is subjected to the policies we determine at the gateway will be allowed.
+Only traffic that is trusted and is subjected to the policies determined at the gateway will be allowed.

 However, no one system ever works in isolation in a distributed environment.
 Opening up communication to a portion of the network is necessary.
-How do we do this for microservices?
+How is this approached for microservices?
 It is here where a service mesh becomes important.

 This is a subject of an article by Kong’s CTO, Marco Palladino: The Importance of Zero-Trust Security When Making the Microservices Move.
 We may take this a step further still.
 Kong Mesh allows a rather useful multi-tenant segmentation via its multi-mesh feature.

 We demonstrated how both Kong Gateway and Kong Mesh can help in enforcing segmentation.
 The combination of both technologies place a strong emphasis on applying security policies at the perimeter and in a distributed context.